Trump fires acting AG after she declines to defend travel ban

 "(Yates) has betrayed the Department of Justice," the White House statement said.

-Dana Boente, US attorney for the Eastern District of Virginia, the White House said, and was sworn in at 9 p.m.
+Dana Boente, US attorney for the Eastern District of Virginia, was sworn in at 9 p.m.
 ET, per an administration official.
 A few hours later, Boente issued a statement rescinding Yates' order, instructing DOJ lawyers to "defend the lawful orders of our President."

 Trump didn't call Yates to dismiss her, she was informed by hand-delivered letter, according to a different administration official.